int08h/roughenough/README.md

 * **`seed`** - A 32-byte hexadecimal value used to generate the server's long-term key pair. **This is a secret value and must be un-guessable**, treat it with care.
+* **`batch_size`** - The number of requests to process in one batch.
+All nonces in a batch are used to build a Merkle tree, the root of which is signed.

 ### Stopping the Server